hostjane/hostjane.github.io/_pages/getting-donations-gas-groceries.md

 <span class="green">Negative, there are no fees for receiving donations.<span>

 Example: Jody is a freelancer with a public business profile on HostJane.
-An anonymous user wishes to do her a Random Act of Kindness by sending a $20 donation for Jody's groceries.
+An anonymous User wishes to do her a <a href="https://www.hostjane.com/legal/marketplace-terms/">Random Act of Kindness</a> by sending a $20 donation for Jody's groceries.
 Jody pays no fees, and receives $20 within 48 hours.

 | Breakdown       | Jody Receives       | Anon Pays |
 |:-------------|:------------------|:------|